-The Family Educational Rights and Privacy Act (FERPA), a Federal law, requires that Grace Christian University, with certain exceptions, obtain the student's written consent prior to the disclosure of personally identifiable information from the education records.
-However, Grace Christian University may disclose appropriately designated "directory information" without written consent, unless the student has advised Grace Christian University to the contrary in accordance with Grace Christian University procedures.
-The primary purpose of directory information is to allow Grace Christian University to include information from student education records in certain school publications.
+The Family Educational Rights and Privacy Act (FERPA), a Federal law, requires that Grace Christian University, with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your education records.
+However, Grace Christian University may disclose appropriately designated "directory information" without written consent, unless you have advised Grace Christian University to the contrary in accordance with Grace Christian University procedures.
+The primary purpose of directory information is to allow Grace Christian University to include information from your education records in certain school publications.